 This course will provide students with an introduction to positivist and constructivist theories and related methods commonly used in both social science research and social work evaluation.
 Students will learn to integrate social work values and ethical principles with social science research and evaluation.
 Methods of program and practice evaluation will be examined.
 Various approaches to organizing information and interpreting data will also be examined.
-Open only to students majoring in Social Work.
+Open only to students who have applied and been admitted to the degree program in Social Work.